GEUS-Glaciology-and-Climate/pypromice/docs/install.rst

 Developer install
 *****************

-pypromice can be ran in an environment with the pypromice package cloned from the `GitHub repo <https://github.com/GEUS-Glaciology-and-Climate/pypromice>`_.
+pypromice can be ran in an environment with the pypromice package forked or cloned from the `GitHub repo <https://github.com/GEUS-Glaciology-and-Climate/pypromice>`_.

 .. code:: console